appsmithorg/appsmith-docs/website/docs/connect-data/how-to-guides/fetch-and-filter-data-in-sql.md

 This query uses a single mustache binding `{{productIDList}}` to represent an array of product IDs, where productIDList is expected to be an array like `["productID1", "productID2", ...]`.

-If you want to filter data based on countries selected in a multi-select widget, you can use this query:
+If you want to filter data based on countries selected in a Multi-select widget, you can use this query:

 ```sql
 -- With prepared statements disabled